About Us

 Lesley Curtis | Founder & Director

-Lesley works one-on-one with senior leaders and facilitates system-wide initiatives.
+What sets Lesley apart is her ability to bridge deep understanding with real-world action.
+By integrating tools from the humanities and social sciences, she helps leaders understand their roles more fully and work strategically with multiple influences.
+Lesley advises on organizational policies; gives interactive, educational talks and workshops; and supports select leaders one on one.
 She has taught leadership and innovation at the UNC Graduate School and served as a practicum instructor at the UNC School of Social Work.
 With her team, she also writes and podcasts at Lead Consciously, exploring new ways of thinking about leadership, change, and organizational success.

 Cord Whitaker | Co-Owner & Advisor